-Commented [362]: New 60.7(6)"a"(1), (2), & (3) -Matches Iowa Code 455B.199B(3); replaced with reference.
+Commented [362]: New 60.7(6)"a"(1), (2), & (3) - Matches Iowa Code 455B.199B(3); replaced with reference.

 or state regulations, requirements in 567 Chapters 60, 61, 62, 63, and 64, or an order of the department.

 (2) A DUCA may also be submitted for consideration of a disadvantaged community loan interest rate under the clean water state revolving fund, independent of an administrative order.

-c.
+- c.
 Contents of a DUCA contents.
-A DUCA must contain all of the following:

-(1) Proposed TAPC total annual project costs as defined in paragraph 64.7(6)60.7(6)"";

-(2) The number of households in the unsewered community and source of household information;

-(3) Total amount of any awarded grant funding; and

-(4) MHI or ratepayer income information.
-If no MHI information is available for the unsewered community, the community should conduct a rate survey to determine the MHI; and d.
-Definition of total annual project costs (TAPC).
-"Total annual project costs" means the future costs of proposed wastewater system installation or improvements that will meet or exceed all applicable federal or state regulations, requirements in 567 Chapters 60, 61, 62, 63, and 64, or requirements of an order of the department.
-The TAPC otal annual project costs shall include the proposed facility operation and maintenance (O&M) costs and the proposed debt of the system as expressed in the proposed sewer rates.
-The costs of the proposed wastewater treatment shall be amortized overassume a 30-year loan period at an interest rate equal to the current state revolving fund interest rate.
-Awarded grant funding must be subtracted from the TAPC total annual project costs.

-(5) An explanation of why the unsewered community believes that compliance with the proposed requirements will result in SWESI.
+A DUCA must contain all of the following: - (1) Proposed TAPCtotal annual project costs as defined in paragraph 64.7(6)60.7(6)"d"; - (2) The number of households in the unsewered community and source of household information; - (3) Total amount of any awarded grant funding; and - (4) MHI or ratepayer income information.
+If no MHI information is available for the unsewered community, the community should conduct a rate survey to determine the MHI; and - (5) An explanation of why the unsewered community believes that compliance with the proposed requirements will result in SWESI.